mtharrison/redit/README.md

 # redit

-No-faff editing of rethinkdb documents in your $EDITOR of choice
+No-faff live editing of rethinkdb documents in your $EDITOR of choice

 __Vim__
 ```